Book a free consultation today to get interior design support for your care home

-In our latest blog, we’ve explored three ways in which biophilic design can enhance physical and mental health for residents and staff in a care home setting.
+Scroll down to explore three ways in which biophilic design can enhance physical and mental health for residents and staff in a care home setting.

-Did you know that by having more access to natural light throughout the day, it helps regulate your circadian rhythm?
-These are 24-hour cycles that are part of your body’s internal clock, running in the background to coordinate mental and physical systems.
 By increasing exposure to natural light, it helps reinforce the strongest circadian cue, assisting residents in distinguishing between day and night, leading to improved sleep quality and daytime alertness.

 Care homes can facilitate this by including large windows, skylights and even lightwells.
 For those organisations that have building limitations to bring in natural light, they can opt for integrating lighting systems that mimic the dynamic qualities of natural light.
-Not only can this emulate the intensity and colour temperature of sunlight, it also helps deliver a gradual differentiation between daytime and evening.
+Not only can this emulate the intensity and colour temperature of sunlight, it can help deliver a gradual differentiation between daytime and evening.
 This will help signalling to the body to be awake or prepare for rest accordingly, which is essential for reducing stress.

-Another benefit is that by having a greater access to nature, it may help reduce your heart rate and lower your blood pressure, which correlates with lower stress.
+Another point to note is that by having a greater access to nature, it may help reduce your heart rate and lower your blood pressure, which correlates with lower stress.
 According to the 2014 Longitudinal Study published in Environmental Science & Technology, people who moved to a greener area from a more urban environment experienced a positive impact on their mental health.
-However, those who moved from a greener area to a less-green area experienced adverse mental health effects post-move.

 The use of biophilic design in healthcare facilities can have a huge benefit on cognitive function and boosting mental clarity.
 Using natural light sources and providing views of nature has been shown in studies to improve focus, attention, and overall cognitive performance.